-If it’s not a battery operated gas grill, you may simply need to clean the igniter.
-In this case some sandpaper or a scrubber pad will do.
-Use wither one to remove any rust or debris that could be causing the igniter to fail.
+If it's not a battery operated gas grill, you may simply need to clean the igniter.
+In this case, some sandpaper or a scrubber pad will do.
+Use either one to remove any rust or debris that could be causing the igniter to fail.

 Step 4: Lube the Hinges

-A well oiled machine works best, and in this scenario, the grill is your machine.
-Like all machines, after a while they can get a little squeaky.
+A well-oiled machine works best, and in this scenario, the grill is your machine.
+Like all machines, after a while a grill can get a little squeaky.
 Since the point here is to ensure the grill is running at optimal performance and to lengthen its life, a little WD-40 is in order.
 Spray the hinges to make sure everything maintains a fluid motion and to prevent any future damage from rusty hinges.

 Step 5: Tighten the Wheels

-This is often a feature that’s overlooked.
+The wheels are often a feature that's overlooked on a grill.
 When we tend to think of grill maintenance, usually cleaning the cooking grates and dealing with the propane tank gas supply is where the upkeep stops.
-The wheels, however, are just as important considering a loose wheel can lead to a tipped grill.
+However, the wheels are essential, considering that a loose wheel can lead to a tipped grill.

 When you roll the grill out of the storage area, make sure the wheels are in proper working order.
 The last thing you need is to be flipping a burger and flipping the grill at the same time.